Atlanta Falcons vs. New York Jets NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Jets stats and trends

-- New York has covered the spread on one occasion this season.
+- So far this season New York has one win against the spread.

-- The Jets have been underdogs by 2.5 points or more four times this year and covered the spread once.
+- The Jets have covered the spread once this year when underdogs by 2.5 points or more (in four chances).

-- New York's games this year have hit the over one time in four opportunities (25%).

 - The Jets rack up 276.3 yards per game, 107 fewer yards than the 383.3 the Falcons allow.